synergycodes/ng-diagram/apps/docs/README.md

 #### Code Highlighting

-Both `<ExampleViewer />` and `<CodeSnippet />` support highlighting the code snippets for easier comprehension and readability.
+Both `<CodeViewer />` and `<CodeSnippet />` support highlighting the code snippets for easier comprehension and readability.
 This feature is using `<Code />` component provided by Starlight and is using Expressive Code library.
 Check `ec.config.js` too see how it's configured.

 `<Code />` enables code highlighting by passing props such as `mark`, `collapse` etc. Tracking the changes of highlighted lines is really tricky with this approach.
 To avoid this issue `<HighlightedCode />` was created to extract the highlights directly from the code snippet source using special comments.